Everything You Need To Know About Sealing Granite Counters

 After following all of the instructions in this guide and the requests made on the sealer bottle make sure you leave your countertops alone for 2 full days.

 For more content about kitchen design trends, countertop surfaces, bathroom remodels and more visit our blog.
-You also can contact the Cutting Edge Countertops team today or schedule an appointment to visit one of our showrooms located in Troy, Wixom, Perrysburg, S. Indianapolis and Noblesville to assist you with your kitchen or bathroom renovation project.
+You also can contact the Cutting Edge Countertops team today or schedule an appointment to visit one of our showrooms located in Perrysburg, OH, Delaware, OH, Troy, MI, Wixom, MI, Noblesville, IN and S. Indianapolis, IN to assist you with your kitchen or bathroom renovation project.